salrashid123/gcp_pubsub_message_encryption/1_symmetric/README.md

 ## PubSub Service Account Configuration

-The following describes the service account permissions needed to access the Topic and Subscription as a service account
+The following describes the service account permissions needed to access the Topic and Subscription as a service account.
+In the examples above, I used application-default credentials

 - Project:  ```esp-demo-197318```